-Elke is a postgraduate researcher in the Sustainability Research Institute at the University of Leeds.
+Elke is a Postdoctoral Research Fellow in the Sustainability Research Institute at the University of Leeds.

 Elke has an MSc in Business from WU Vienna University of Economics and Business.